Achyut Patwardhan: Social activities

 The true and veteran leader of Prati Sarkar was Krantisinha Nana Patil, who was arrested and imprisoned 8 times from 1932 to 1942 by the British Government for his Satyagraha activities in Congress movement.
 Under his great and visionary leadership the parallel government was established and effectively run in 20 parts of Satara District (present Satara and Sangali districts).
 Nearly 500 villages were really "free" from British empire.The Parallel Government penetrated into the villages where the Government machinery broke down completely.Separate people's Justice courts were organised and so many cases of loans, aggression and rapes were solved by people's courts giving justice to poor farmers, farm labours and women of all castes at large.
 Strong Punishments to attempts of rape, excessive interest rates by money lenders, and the execution of power of Zamindars over poor farmers lead to the popularity of Prati-Sarkar in the minds of ordinary people.
+The British government had put a price of Rs 2,00,000 on his head.

 Achyutrao personally served the activists in this movement by washing their clothes and cooking their food.
 After May 1946 when all activists of parallel government became visible before the public, he took part in public meetings with them.

 Annual Sessions of the Congress Socialist Party were held from 1934 onwards.
 But it was found difficult for Achyut and his co-workers to promote Socialism from within the Congress.
 In 1947 they formed the Socialist Party of India, independently of the Congress.
 In 1950, Achyut retired from politics and worked again as Professor in the Central Hindu College till 1966.
 After that patios, he led an entirely secluded and retired life in Pune, not appearing in public at all, and not even responding to correspondence.